-Although the whole TIE experience is brand new to Brits, the TIE card has been around for a long time.
+Although the whole TIE experience is new to Brits, the TIE card has been around for a long time.

 What does TIE stand for?